Why Study Philosophy?Page address: http://www.mnsu.edu/philosophy/whystudy.html

 The great virtue of philosophy is that it teaches not what to think, but how to think.
 It is the study of meaning, of the principles underlying conduct, thought and knowledge.
-The skills it hones are the ability to analyse, to question orthodoxies and to express things clearly.
-However arcane some philosophical texts may be - and not everybody can come to grips with the demands of Austrian logical positivism - the ability to formulate questions and follow arguments is the essence of education.
+The skills it hones are the ability to think critically and creatively, to question orthodoxies, and to express ideas clearly.

 Philosophy in the Job Market